Oppermann History, Family Crest & Coats of Arms

 The surname Oppermann was first found in the Rhineland, where the name Oppenheim was closely identified in early mediaeval times with the feudal society that became prominent throughout Europe.
 The name later emerged as a noble family with great influence, having many distinguished branches that become noted for their involvement in social, economic and political affairs.

-Important Dates for the Oppermann family
+Early History of the Oppermann family

 This web page shows only a small excerpt of our Oppermann research.
 Another 82 words (6 lines of text) covering the year 1867 is included under the topic Early Oppermann History in all our PDF Extended History products and printed products wherever possible.